fluent/fluentd-docs-gitbook/plugins/output/rewrite_tag_filter.md

 |:-------|:---------|:--------|
 | string | hostname | 2.0.0   |

-Overrides hostname command for placeholder. (default setting is long hostname)
+Overrides hostname command for placeholder.
+(The default is the long hostname.)

 ### `<rule>` Section